 Similarly, good evidence of the superiority of one method of stretching over another, or of the long-term effects of particular kinds of stretching, doesn’t exist.

 To finish on a more positive note: while it appears that stretching doesn’t appreciably reduce risk of injury, there’s good evidence that warming up does.
-An intensive, well-structured, active warm-up can substantially reduce risk of injury, so try doing that the next time you exercise.
+An intensive, well-structured, active warm-up can substantially reduce the risk of injury, so try doing that the next time you exercise.